 The LaFontaine Deep Sparkle Pupa is such a great pattern that it doesn’t really need too much change.
-Like they say if it’s not broke don’t fix it, but doesn’t mean you can just add a bead head 😂 ..
+Like te old saying goes “If it ain’t broke don’t fix it” but doesn’t mean you can just add a bead head 😂 ..
 And a little ice dub under that “bubble”.. .
-Im surely not the first one to do this and I wont be the last but is really is an effective pattern!
+I’m surely not the first one to do this and I wont be the last but is really is an effective pattern!

 The caddis pupa is an excellent pattern to fish when caddis are hatching; since the ones that you see in the air and on the waters surface are only a small number of the ones which are consumed.

 Caddis will be emerging left and right and the majority of those are taken by trout before they ever reach the surface!
-The caddis make their scramble to the waters surface to emerge, then even drift back down only to be lifted back up again; and the trout are ready.
+The caddis make their scramble to the waters surface to emerge, then even drift back down only to be lifted back up again; and the trout are ready to feed.

 This fly is best fished deep in the water and then lifted on the swing towards the end.
-The majority of the trout that I have caught on this fly have been on the lift, and I will also use it as an anchor fly with a soft hackle tied above it on a tippet ring.
+The majority of the trout that I have caught on this fly have been on the lift, but I will also use it as an anchor fly with a soft hackle tied above it on a tippet ring.

 I started tying it in tan and green then I began adding a little more orange and moving away from the tan because that shade of orange/tan has fished good for me all the way through the fall with the October caddis hatching.